apecloud/kubeblocks/README.md

 - See the [Contributor Guide](docs/CONTRIBUTING.md) for details on typical contribution workflows.
 - See the [Developer Guide](docs/DEVELOPING.md) to get started with building and developing.

+## Report Vulnerability

+We consider security is a top priority issue.
+If you come across a related issue, please create a [Report a security vulnerability](https://github.com/apecloud/kubeblocks/security/advisories/new) issue.

 ## License